-Pittsburgh's darkest day: A minute-by-minute account of the mass shooting at Tree of Life synagogue
+THE DARKEST DAY: A minute-by-minute account of the mass shooting at Pittsburgh's Tree of Life synagogue

-Gray clouds hang low, and morning rain shifts from mist to drizzle and back — not out of the ordinary of fall Saturday in Pittsburgh.
+Gray clouds hang low, and morning rain shifts from mist to drizzle and back — not out of the ordinary for a fall Saturday in Pittsburgh.
 Some people prepare for an afternoon Pitt football game at Heinz Field.
 Many run errands or make their way to weekend appointments.